-Student Activities Office Lower level of Waterman Campus center created in 1966 by Dr. Maulana morning.
-In addition to gifts.
-Karenga.
-So, the cliff notes are a sweet treat is expected to that it's a celebration spanning be seen that is specific to the from Dec.
+Student Activities Office Lower level of Waterman Campus center created in 1966 by Dr. Maulana Karenga.
+So, the cliff notes are that it's a celebration spanning from Dec.
 26, to Jan.
-1 that holiday.
-Known as Rosca de celebrates African American Reves or "Kings Cake."
-This culture.
-Essentially, it's an dessert is a symbolic pastry. event based around traditions shaped in a big circle to signify a crown worn by a king.
-This regarding the harvest within sweet bread holds a special Africa.
-It's a way to celebrate culture from the past that ends surprise; when you cut into the with a feast known as Karamu. cake you may have a chance of There are seven principles finding a little plastic figure that dedicated to each day of the celebration known as "Nguzo
+1 that celebrates African American culture.
+Essentially, it's an event based around traditions regarding the harvest within Africa.
+It's a way to celebrate culture from the past that ends with a feast known as Karamu.
+There are seven principles dedicated to each day of the celebration known as "Nguzo Saba." that are represented by Swahili words.
+These values are Umoja (Unity,) Kujichagulia (Self-determination,), Ujima (Collective work and responsibility), Ujamaa (Cooperative economics), Nia (Purpose), Kuumba (Creativity) and Imani (Faith).

-Umoja (Unity.)
-Kujichagulia

-Ujima (Collective work and

-(Cooperative economics), Nia

-(Purpose), Kuumba (Creativity)